mmaalvarez/chrysper/README.md

 MAIN INTEREST
 -------------

-Detect non-linear time trends for gene essentiality: this differs from classic gene essentiality analyses in that it could identify genes whose effect on fitness is non-monotonic (/\ or \/)
+Detect non-linear time trends for gene essentiality: this differs from classic gene essentiality analyses in that it could identify genes whose effect on fitness is non-monotonic (convex: \/ or concave: /\ )

 This uses untreated samples from each cell line separately, and finds gene-KOs with significant non-linearity for `counts ~ time + offset`.
 Currently 'time' is categorized into t0, t-mid, and t-late, with the default orthogonal polynomial contrasts (linear and quadratic)

-	FILTER1: FDR<0.25 in time_cat.Q (quadratic)
+- FILTER1: FDR<0.25 in time.Q (quadratic) for a cell line and a trend shape

-	FILTER2: hit overlap across control cell lines (mean FDR <0.25)
+- FILTER2: hit overlap across cell lines (mean FDR <0.25) for that trend shape

-	FILTER3: draw predicted counts ~ time curves of gene hits to check that they match across cell lines
+Draw predicted counts ~ time curves of gene hits to check that they match across cell lines

 GO set enrichment of gene hits can provide more insights